 2019 – 2020 Committee Assignment: Election Law

 A native of Nashua, Paul R. Bergeron retired from his position as Nashua’s City Clerk in 2015 after nearly 16 years of service.
-Currently, he is an Adjunct Faculty member at Nashua Community College in the Department of English and Communications.
 Previous employment experience includes five years with the Manchester City Clerk’s office (elections and licensing), and 17 years in retail management (including 8 years in the family’s former menswear store, Bergeron’s, Inc., on West Pearl Street).
+Following his retirement, Paul was an adjunct faculty member at Nashua Community College in the Department of English from 2015 – 2019.

 Upon graduation from Bishop Guertin High School, Paul attended the University of New Hampshire where he earned his Bachelor of Arts and Master of Arts degrees in English.
 He conducted additional studies in English at Texas A&M University and in Business at Boston College and received his Master of Education degree from Cambridge College.